solarwinds/apm-js/packages/instrumentations/README.md

-# @solarwinds-apm/lazy
+# @solarwinds-apm/instrumentations

-This package exports a single `lazy` function which takes a closure and returns a proxy object lazily initialisated with the value returned by the closure on first use.
+This package exports a collection of instrumentations and resource detectors.